specialised help on GDPR

 A FREE on-line assessment tool, by answering some pertinent questions we will assess how ready you are for the new Data Protection Laws in May 2018 and to offer technical advice on any “gaps”

-We offer a full blown GDPR scanning service using specialist software – this will itemise all of the “personally identifiable information” which needs protection, along with the redundant and obsolete data sets which can be deleted.
-The software runs repeatedly to ensure that all data is identified and protected correctly
+We offer a full blown GDPR scanning service using specialist software – this will itemise all of the “personally identifiable information” which needs protection, along with ROT data sets which can be deleted.

-AngliaLEP asked that I record a webinar for them and their clients on the forthcoming GDPR and how it differs from the current UK Data Protection laws.
+This is a 20 minute video of a presentation for our clients on the forthcoming GDPR and how it differs from the current UK Data Protection laws.
 Full video below

 GDPR - Consultancy